Development in the Town of Comox

 The Town of Comox, like many other communities in British Columbia, is taking steps to actively encourage development that considers the changing needs of older adults, while also providing amenities for individuals of all ages.
 The province of British Columbia, recognizing the importance of age-friendly initiatives has created a set of resources to help municipalities become more age-friendly.

-Age-Friendly objectives include increased safety and accessibility and the consideration of the needs of aging adults in planning and development decisions.
+Age-Friendly objectives include increased safety and accessibility and the consideration of the needs of ageing adults in planning and development decisions.

 For more information regarding age-friendly planning policies, please contact the Town of Comox Planning Department either in person at Town Hall or by phone at (250) 339-1118.

 In the Town of Comox, a Coach House is a small standalone residential unit typically located in the backyard of a single-family dwelling.
-Either the coach house or the single-family dwelling must be owner occupied.
-Currently, Coach Houses are only permitted in the R3.3 Single-Family/Secondary Suite – Large Lot zone.
-As contained in the Official Community Plan Residential Detached Policy 22.214.171.124, the long term intent is to expand the availability of this housing option to other zones.
+Either the coach house or the single-family dwelling must be owner-occupied.
+Currently, Coach Houses are only permitted in the R3.3 Single-Family/Secondary Suite – Large Lot Zone.
+As contained in the Official Community Plan Residential Detached Policy 188.8.131.52, the long term intent is to expand the availability of this housing option to other zones.

 1. Establish objectives: